The Hard Lefschetz Theorem on K\"ahler Lie Algebroids: Elliptic Lie Algebroids

 \subsection{Complex Lie Algebroids}

-Throughout the paper, let $(M,\tilde{g})$ denote a compact closed orientable Riemannian manifold of real dimension $n$. \begin{definition} A \textit{Lie Algebroid on $M$} is a triple $(\A, \rho, [\cdot, \cdot]_\A)$ where \begin{itemize} \item $\A$ is a real vector bundle on $M$ \item $\rho:\A \ra TM$ is a map called the \textit{anchor of $\A$} \item $[\cdot , \cdot]_\A$ is a bracket on $\Gamma(\A)$ giving the space of sections the structure of a Lie Algebra \end{itemize} such that \begin{enumerate} \item $\rho$ descends to a Lie Algebra homomorphism, i.e. for all $X,Y \in \Gamma(\A)$, we have
+Throughout the paper, let $(M,\tilde{g})$ denote a compact, closed, orientable, Riemannian manifold of real dimension $n$.
+All vector bundles are assumed to be complex unless otherwise indicated.
+The following definition is found in \cite{MR4722602}, where the author makes reference to \cite{MR3483864} as well as \cite{weinstein2006integrationproblemcomplexlie}. \begin{definition}\cite[Definition 1]{MR4722602} A \textit{Complex Lie Algebroid on $M$} is a tuple $(\A, \rho, [\cdot, \cdot], J)$ where: \begin{itemize} \item $\A$ is a complex vector bundle on $M$. \item $\rho:\A \ra TM_\C$ is a vector bundle morphism called the \textit{anchor of $\A$}. \item $[\cdot , \cdot]$ is a bracket on $\Gamma(\A)$ giving the space of sections the structure of a Lie algebra. \item $J: \A \ra \A$ is the complex structure of $\A$, regarded as a bundle morphism over the identity such that $J^2=-\id_\A$. \end{itemize} such that: \begin{enumerate} \item $\rho$ induces a Lie algebra homomorphism on sections, i.e. for all $X,Y \in \Gamma(\A)$, we have

 \item For all $X,Y \in \Gamma(\A)$ and $f \in C^\infty(M)$, we have